-It's reasonable to say that most individuals will suffer through a traumatic event at some point in their lives, but for a majority of us, the accompanying feelings of anxiety and fear will subside naturally with time.
+It's reasonable to say that most individuals will suffer through a traumatic event at some point in their lives.
+Still, for most of us, the accompanying feelings of anxiety and fear will subside naturally with time.
 However, for over 13 million Americans (according to sidran.org), that is not the case.
-This 5% of the U.S. population live lives governed by self-isolation, painful flashbacks, and a number of other psychological symptoms, damaging their relationships as well as distorting their perspectives on the world around them.
-A long misunderstood disorder, treatment options for PTSD (Post-Traumatic Stress Disorder) were always rather limited, leaving many either unwilling or unable to proceed with them, aforementioned treatment options mainly consisting of prescription medications and psychotherapy.
-Unfortunately, the latter option is very hit or miss and the former could result in an individual with PTSD to consume a variety of medication that may potentially have harmful or bothersome interactions.
+This 5% of the U.S. population live lives governed by self-isolation, painful flashbacks, and several other psychological symptoms, damaging their relationships and distorting their perspectives on the world around them.
+A long misunderstood disorder, treatment options for PTSD (Post-Traumatic Stress Disorder) were always somewhat limited, leaving many either unwilling or unable to proceed with them; the treatment mentioned above options mainly consisting of prescription medications and psychotherapy.
+Unfortunately, the latter option is very hit or miss.
+The former could result in an individual with PTSD to consume a variety of drugs that may have harmful or bothersome interactions.
 But in recent years, advocates have been championing cannabis as an effective treatment for PTSD.
-You don't have to look very hard to find a video or article about an individual with PTSD detailing how THC and or CBD has helped them overcome this serious mental illness, and throughout this article I’m going to go over the interactions between those diagnosed with this disorder and THC as well as CBD.
-Before I start though, just a quick disclaimer: due to the relative recency with which cannabis has been legalized, clinical studies into any matter regarding cannabis have been notoriously hard to pull off, perspectives on cannabis as a treatment for PTSD may change for the better or worse depending on the results of less-inhibited studies that will likely be yielded in the future.
-But without further delay, get down to the details regarding marijuana's most well known compounds and PTSD.
+You don't have to look very hard to find a video or article about an individual with PTSD detailing how THC and or CBD have helped them overcome this serious mental illness.
+Throughout this article, I will go over the interactions between those diagnosed with this disorder and THC and CBD.
+Due to the relative recency with which cannabis has legalized, clinical studies into any matter regarding cannabis have been notoriously hard to pull off.
+But without further delay, get down to the details regarding marijuana's most well-known compounds and PTSD.